vahidhedayati/termssh/README.md

  apache02 connection 2 will be part of apache-2 group

-FILE
+## 2. File method:

-## termssh -r -w 8 -f ./mailservers.txt
+# termssh -r -w 8 -f ./mailservers.txt

+-f option to call the file and create layouts layout names will be the filenames so ensure you use different file names each time a new group is created.

+-w 8 is windows and you can define 2 4 or 8 servers per tab

+-r is to remove existing layout, required if you wish to refresh a layout in cases where new servers have been added to either text file or as part of network with auto discover. if -r is not given and layout already exists - the layout will be loaded instead of discovery or reading file

- This will read each value in the filename and create a layout called mailservers which contains each server - 8 windows per tab to reconnect in the future either run termssh -c or rerun above which locates existing layouts and auto connects
+This will read each value in the filename and create a layout called mailservers which contains each server - 8 windows per tab to reconnect in the future either run termssh -c or rerun above which locates existing layouts and auto connects|

 # termssh -r -w 8 -x 2  -fs  -f ./webservers.txt

+-fs full screen mode - if fullscreen option at top is set to 0 then use this to make it full screen use -r in conjunction for existing layouts

+-x 2 Amount of times to reconnect per host this also auto groups each server per run so two apache servers  with -x 2 = 4 servers group apache-1 for instance 1 of each server and group-2 for instance 2 of each server

 This will read each value in the webservers.txt file  and create a layout called webservers, it will then run through -x value and connect that many times to each host
- -fs for full screen  -r to remove the layout and recreate it

-Auto discovery method:
+## 3. Auto discovery method:

 There is a large segment at the top of the code to allow you to configure this section, to be honest I have worked in quite a few places and naming conventions vary hugely so I am afraid you may need to get hands dirty and hack the code around a bit to auto discover for you, my advice is to tweak sections that deals with auto discovery: